-Chasing with poise: LO’s leader is reserved off the field, but explosive on it - Austin Daily Herald
+Chasing with poise: L-O’s leader is reserved off the field but explosive on it - Austin Daily Herald

-Chasing with poise: LO’s leader is reserved off the field, but explosive on it
+Chasing with poise: L-O’s leader is reserved off the field but explosive on it

-LEROY — Chase Johnson is usually the shortest player on the field and he’s often quiet and mild mannered, but nobody is looking past the senior quarterback when the football is in hands.
+LEROY — Chase Johnson is usually the shortest player on the field and he’s often quiet and mild mannered.
+But nobody is looking past the senior quarterback when the football is in hands.

 Johnson has been a one man army on offense for the No. 10 ranked Cardinals (3-1 overall) as he’s put up 866 rushing yards (14.2 per carry) and 11 TDs, while also completing 35-of-75 passes for 651 yards for nine TDs and two interceptions.